getodk/docs/odkx-src/getting-started-2-architect.rst

   $ grunt

 Now, open a file browser and navigate to the directory where you downloaded the Application Designer.
 Then navigate within that directory to :file:`app/config/tables/geotagger`.
 Rename the :file:`properties.csv` and :file:`definition.csv` files in this directory to :file:`orig.properties.csv` and :file:`orig.definition.csv`.
-These were the initialization files needed by ODK Tables and they will need to be regenerated because we are altering the data table to incorporate an additional question.
+These were the initialization files needed by ODK-X Tables and they will need to be regenerated because we are altering the data table to incorporate an additional question.

 Navigate within that directory to :file:`app/config/tables/geotagger/forms/geotagger`.
 Open the :file:`geotagger.xlsx` file in :program:`Excel` (or :program:`OpenOffice`).
-This is the form definition used by ODK Survey.
+This is the form definition used by ODK-X Survey.

 We will be adding a question to ask the user what direction they were facing when they took the photo.
 For this example, we will be collecting a text response.
 A more realistic modification might restrict the user to a set of choices (North, Northwest, West, Southwest, South, and so on).